PowerDNS/pdns/docs/changelog/pre-4.0.rst

    www.powerdns.com.
 While this did not confuse resolvers, it is better to conserve case.
 This has semantic consequences for all backends, which the documentation now spells out.
--  PostgreSQL backend was case sensitive and returned only answers in case an exact match was found.
+-  PostgreSQL backend was case-sensitive and returned only answers in case an exact match was found.
 The Generic PostgreSQL backend is now officially all lower case and zone2sql in PostgreSQL mode enforces this.
 Documentation has been updated to reflect the case change.